Rating: G (I'm not sure.)

 Buffy smiled.
 "There is no need for you to apologize.
 None whatsoever."

 When the door closed behind Ms Varenken, Buffy turned to face Angel.
-He knew from the look on her face that Buffy was highly displeased.
+He could tell from the look on her face that she was not happy with him.

 "You charge people for helping them?"